To do today

 â€¢ Seal the biggest leaks in the house.
 You know the ones; they whistle or feel drafty on windy days.

 â€¢ Check the holes that were cut for plumbing pipes.
 There often are gaps between the plumbing and where the wall was for the plumbing.
 Use a can of spray foam, available at any hardware store, to seal these leaks.

 â€¢ Seal any leaks you find around chimneys, recessed lights in insulated ceilings and unfinished spaces.

 â€¢ Install a programmable thermostat to save on heating or cooling your home â€“ while youâ€™re away at work during the day, for example.
 If you donâ€™t install a programmable thermostat, adjust your thermostat when you leave home.

-â€¢ Schedule a free IREA energy audit.
+â€¢ Request a free energy efficiency consultation.

 â€¢ Insulate your home.
 If your walls arenâ€™t insulated, ask an insulation contractor to blow cellulose into the walls.
 If your house is due for new siding, find out whether house wrap, blown in insulation or even rolled insulation is best for your home.